michael-loeffler/Employee-Tracker/README.md

    DB_USER='root'
    DB_PASSWORD='your MySQL password here'
    ```
-5. CD into the db folder, Open MySQL, and run the following commands
+5. CD into the db folder, open MySQL, and run the following commands
    ```sh
    source schema.sql;
    source seeds.sql;
    ```
-6. Invoke the application in the command-line using the following command
+6. Return to the main folder of the project and invoke the application in the command-line using the following command
    ```sh
    node index.js
    ```

 ## Usage

 The Employee Tracker functions as a command-line application.
-After following the installation instructions above, whenever users want to create an html file for a team profile webpage, they simply invoke the application using the command "node index.js".
-The application begins with an init() function that will run immediately when the application is invoked.
-The Inquirer package will prompt the user with questions to gather all pertinent information about the Manager of the team.
-Then it will ask the user if they would like to add an Engineer or Intern to the team, and ask questions accordingly to gather information about those employee types.
-It will continue this process until the user indicates that they are finished creating their team.
-At that time, the application will generate html code with all the data that was submitted to build a clean and functioning webpage.
-It will then write it to a new file and add it to the "dist" directory for use.
-The file that is created will be named "teamProfile.html".
+After following the installation instructions above, whenever users want to view or edit company data stored in the database, they simply invoke the application using the command "node index.js".
+The index.js file contains only one function declaration, the displayMenuOptions function, which will run immediately when the application is invoked.
+The Inquirer package will prompt the user with the various action options available to them, and when one is selected, the associated method stored in the Query class will be called, followed by another call of the displayMenuOptions function to provide the user with an opportunity to perform another action.
+All query methods are stored in the Query class and imported as a module in order to keep the index.js file brief and organized.
+If the action selected by the user requires input, the Inquirer package will gather all pertinent information from the user for that action, and then asynchronous queries will use the information collected to perform the associated action in MySQL.
+This is done using prepared statements to secure the database against SQL injection attacks.
+Sometimes, the Inquirer questions need information stored in the database to populate options for a particular question.
+When this is the case, asynchronous queries are run before the Inquirer package in order to provide choices for a list inquiry.
+For actions that simply pull and display data from the database, the console.table package is used to display the data in a visually friendly format.
+All queries are called asynchronously to prevent multiple queries from running simultaneously.
+It was necessary to prevent them from running simultaneously because often queries relied on the results of a previous query in order to run properly.
+Finally, when they are ready to exit, the user can select the "Quit Application" menu option and the application is closed.

 ### --- Video demonstration of application's functionality ---